subhojit777/imag/CONTRIBUTING.md

 submit it as PR in the github repository, so more people can review it and CI can test it.
 I might come back to you if something broke in CI or someone has a suggestion how to improve your PR.
-I will keep you as author auf the commits.
+I will keep you as author of the commits.

 The following sections describe the way how to contribute with github.